 But wait… Which marketing channel has the best ROI?

 Okay… We’ve discussed several factors you need to consider when putting together a list of online channels that you will use in marketing.
-But…when you’re on a limited budget, you might want to bring it down to “Which online marketing channels have the biggest impact on ROI?”
-Ultimately, if you have to pick one or two channels along with your site or blog, you definitely need to know which channel is most likely to produce the highest ROI.
+But…when you’re on a limited budget, you might want to ask, “Which online marketing channels have the biggest impact on ROI?”
+Ultimately, if you have to pick one or two channels along with your site or blog, you need to know which channel will most likely produce the highest ROI.

 What do the famous think?

-Andrew Chen of Uber talks about the marketing channels that are best for a startup company looking to grow.
+Andrew Chen of Uber talks about the marketing channels best for a startup company looking to grow.
 These channels are scalable, and they are:

 - Paid acquisition

 - Other (rare and situational opportunities for growth, like a partnership with a corporation)

 Boris Wertz, the founder of Version One Ventures, narrows it down to two levers that allow high growth: